Rejuyan-Hossain-Shawon/skill-up/README.md

 # Getting Started with Skill Update Website

-This project was bootstrapped with [Create React App](https://rejuyan-hossain-shawon-skill-up-website.netlify.app/).
+This project was bootstrapped with [Skill Update](https://rejuyan-hossain-shawon-skill-up-website.netlify.app/).

 ## `Installed Dependencies`